openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 * Basic information about how model conversion works with Caffe models.
 * Which Caffe models are supported.
-* How to convert a trained Caffe model by using Model Conversion API with both framework-agnostic and Caffe-specific command-line parameters.
+* How to convert a trained Caffe model by using model conversion API with both framework-agnostic and Caffe-specific command-line parameters.

 Additional Resources
 ####################